danisafi/landsandpeople/README.md

 ###  Functionality Testing

+- Booking submission for guest and authenticated user.
 - User registration and login system.
-- Coffee packages browsing and display.
+- Coffee packages display and selection.
+- Booking CRUD operations.
 - Active bookings display.
 - Responsive design across devices.

 ### Browser Compatibility

- - Google Chrome (Latest)
+ - Google Chrome
- - Mozilla Firefox (Latest)
+ - Mozilla Firefox
- - Safari (Latest)
+ - Safari
- - Microsoft Edge (Latest)
+ - Microsoft Edge

  ### Performance Testing

- - Fast Page Load: Ensured all pages load in under 3 seconds for optimal user experience.
- - Database Optimization: Queries were optimized to reduce load times and improve efficiency.
- - Image Optimization: Compressed images without compromising quality to enhance performance.
- - Responsive Testing: Verified that the system works seamlessly across desktops, tablets, and mobile devices.
+ - Optimised database queries.
+ - Reservation form submissions were tested to ensure fast response time and reliable data processing without page freezing or submission delays.
+ - Responsive design tested on multiple screen sizes.

 ---

 ## Challenges Faced and Solutions

- ### Challenge 1: Ensuring Mobile Responsiveness
+ ### Challenge 1: Designing an Efficient Booking Flow
- - Problem: Users needed to make reservations easily on phones, tablets, and desktops.
- - Solution: Utilized Bootstrap and responsive design techniques to create a consistent and user-friendly interface across all devices.
+ - Problem: To design a booking process that is simple for users while still collecting all required event details such as date, number of pax, selected package, and event address.
+ - Solution: The booking form was created into clear input fields and labels.

- ### Challenge 2: Complex Reservation Management
+ ### Challenge 2: Restricting Booking Access to Authenticated Users
- - Problem: Handling relationships between reservations, coffee packages, and customer details was complicated, especially for multiple bookings and updates.
- - Solution: Implemented proper Eloquent relationships with pivot tables for many-to-many connections, ensuring accurate tracking of reservations and package selections.
+ - Problem: Ensures that only authenticated users could submite reservation request.
+ - Solution: Implemented Laravel authentication middleware to restrict booking routes to logged-in users only.
+The booking form and submission functionality is protected using authentication check and will prompt the users to register or login before making a reservation.

+ ### Challenge 3: Managing User-Specific Booking Data
+ - Problem: Since bookings are limited to authenticated users, the system need to associate each booking with the correct user.
+ - Solution: A one-to-many relationship was established between users and bookings using Laravel's Eloquent ORM.
+Each booking record stores the authenticated user's ID to allow personalised booking management such as viewing, editing, or deleting bookings from the manage booking page.

 ---

 ## Future Enhancements

 ### Phase 2 Features (Potential Improvements)
+- Location-Based Tracking: Map-based tracking to display catering delivery routes and event location.
+- Custom Package Maker: Features that allows customers to design personalised coffee catering packages based on their preferences and budget.
+-  Admin dashboard: A centralised management panel for admin to view, approve, reject, manage reservations, and update catering packages.
-- Live Notifications: Instant alerts for reservation confirmations, updates, and changes.
+- Live Notifications: Real-time alerts for reservation confirmations, updates, cancellations, and booking status changes.
-- Online Payment Support: Integration with secure payment gateways such as Stripe or PayPal.
-- Location-Based Tracking: Map-based tracking for catering delivery and event locations.
-- Customer Feedback Module: Ratings and reviews to improve service quality.
+- Customer Feedback: Rating and review system to collect customer feedback and improve service quality.
-- Data Analytics Dashboard: Insights into booking patterns, revenue, and customer behavior.
-- Custom Package Builder: Let users create their own coffee catering packages with flexible options.
-- Mobile Application: Dedicated iOS and Android apps for convenient access.
-- Inventory Alerts: Notify staff of ingredient or stock shortages to prevent overbooking.
+- Booking Status: Enable booking status tracking (Pending, Confirmed, Completed, Cancelled).

 ### Scalability Considerations
 - Database optimization to efficiently handle larger datasets.